officiallysingh/spring-boot-problem-handler/README.md

 | `└──`[**`DuplicateKeyExceptionAdviceTrait`**](src/main/java/com/ksoot/problem/spring/advice/dao/DuplicateKeyExceptionAdviceTrait.java)   | [`500 Internal Server Error`](https://httpstatus.es/500)  | data.integrity.violation.\<Failed DB constraint name\> |

 These advices are autoconfigured as a bean `DaoExceptionHandler` if following conditions are true
-* `spring-data-jpa` or `spring-data-mongodb` jar is detected in classpath
 * `problem.dao-advice-enabled` is not set to `false`.
 Its default value is `true`
-* If using relation databases then `spring-data-jpa` jar is detected in classpath and Either `spring.datasource.url` or `spring.r2dbc.url` is configured
+* If using relation databases then `spring-data-jpa` jar is detected in classpath and either `spring.datasource.url` or `spring.r2dbc.url` is configured
 * If using MongoDB then `spring-data-mongodb` jar is detected in classpath and `spring.data.mongodb.uri` is configured

 **Note**: Database type must be specified in `application.properties` in case application is using some relational database,